code-with-onye/30-days-of-Typescript/CONTRIBUTING.md

-# Lets learn Typescript Togethers
+# Lets learn Typescript Together
 I think that learning together and sharing our knowledge with others is an effective way to learn new things.

 ## 💥 Ways to